Introduction

 Table 2.

-Figure 9: Table of solutions for ID1, ID2, and V1 given all possible combinations
+Table of solutions for ID1, ID2, and V1 given all possible combinations of VP1 and

 Thus, across the four possible combinations of VP1 and VBall , V1 there are two possible